about cyn magaña

 about me

-I went on to serve at non-profits and in health care providing counseling services for families, adolescents and professionals of color living in New York, San Francisco, and Los Angeles.
+I went on to serve in non-profits and health care settings, providing counseling services for families, adolescents, and professionals of color across New York, San Francisco, and Los Angeles.

-• I have been able to serve my community as a Therapist, Clinical Supervisor, Mentor, Facilitator, Community Organizer, Regional Associate Director of Social Work and MSW Field Instructor.
+• Roles Held: Therapist , Clinical Supervisor Mentor, Facilitator, Regional Associate Director of Social Work , MSW Field Instructor

-• I am trained as a trauma informed yoga instructor with a focus on restorative and yin practices (2019).
+• Trauma-Informed Yoga Instructor with a focus on restorative and yin practices (2019).

-• I am consultant for wellness studios and facilitate trauma informed workshops into teacher training curriculums highlighting the importance of decolonization of ancestral healing practices and providing psychologically safe space holder training (2020-present).
+• Consultant for wellness studios, facilitating trauma-informed workshops in teacher training curricula that emphasize decolonizing ancestral healing practices and providing psychologically safe space-holder training (2020–present).

-• I identify as a first generation college student graduating from New York University Silver School of Social Work, California State University Long Beach and Mt.
+• Education: New York University Silver School of Social Work, California State University Long Beach, and Mt.
 San Antonio Community College.

 “Though we tremble before uncertain futures,